San Diego Domestic Battery Lawyer

 It is important that you realize that your family members have rights under California Civil Code 1219.
-You should hire an experienced criminal defense attorney who may explain this code section and advice you how to proceed.
+You should hire an experienced criminal defense attorney who may explain this code section and advise you on how to proceed.
 This code section actually prevents the court from punishing the victims of domestic violence cases for refusing to testify concerning that domestic violence crime.
-The law clearly states that "a court shall not imprison or otherwise confine or place in custody the victim of a sexual assault or domestic violence crime for contempt if the contempt consists of refusing to testify concerning that sexual assault or domestic violence crime".
+The law clearly states that “a court shall not imprison or otherwise confine or place in custody the victim of a sexual assault or domestic violence crime for contempt if the contempt consists of refusing to testify concerning that sexual assault or domestic violence crime”.

 Understanding Penal Code Section 243(e)(1)

 In consideration of the seriousness of domestic battery, California has criminalized it under Penal Code section 243(e)(1).
-Under this law, “When a battery is committed against a spouse, a person with whom the defendant is cohabiting, a person who is the parent of the defendant's child, former spouse, fiancé, or fiancée, or a person with whom the defendant currently has, or has previously had, a dating or engagement relationship, the battery is punishable by a fine not exceeding two thousand dollars, or by imprisonment in a county jail for a period of not more than one year, or by both that fine and imprisonment.
-If probation is granted, or the execution or imposition of the sentence is suspended, it shall be a condition thereof that the defendant participate in, for no less than one year, and successfully complete, a batterer's treatment program, as described in Section 1203.097, or if none is available, another appropriate counseling program designated by the court".
+Under this law, “When a battery is committed against a spouse, a person with whom the defendant is cohabiting, a person who is the parent of the defendant’s child, former spouse, fiancé, or fiancée, or a person with whom the defendant currently has, or has previously had, a dating or engagement relationship, the battery is punishable by a fine not exceeding two thousand dollars, or by imprisonment in a county jail for a period of not more than one year, or by both that fine and imprisonment.
+If probation is granted, or the execution or imposition of the sentence is suspended, it shall be a condition thereof that the defendant participates in, for no less than one year, and successfully complete, a batterer’s treatment program, as described in Section 1203.097, or if none is available, another appropriate counseling program designated by the court”.